andersan/grunt-email-workflow/readme.md

 3. Inlines your CSS

-4. Compresses images (lossy or lossless compression) (optional)
+4. Compresses images (lossy or lossless compression)

-5. Uploads images to a AWS S3/CDN (optional)
+5. Uploads images to a AWS S3/CDN

 ## Requirements